aksommerville/fullmoon4/README.md

 ### TODO: Critical bugs, roughly sorted by effort

-- [ ] UI sound effects, eg change menu selection.
+- [x] UI sound effects, eg change menu selection.
 - [ ] Ensure that pitcher, when it shows highlight under a bonfire, will actually hit the bonfire!
 I've seen it fail.
 - [ ] Completed full version with VICTORY splash, said 10:14.
 Continued and completed fast with CREDITS splash, said 13:something, that can't be right. (reran with VICTORY, and 13:36)
 - [ ] Spawn in a wall after being killed by panda.
 (Macbook 2023-08-11T16:05)
-- [ ] minsyn drums too loud
+- [ ] minsyn drums too loud: Full audio review
 - [ ] Hard-coded device name "System Keyboard".
 Can that be moved to a string resource for translation?
 - [ ] Look for other hard-coded text.
 - [ ] web: Sound effects too quiet relative to music.